-1. The general use by the students of all the cooperating colleges of the library given to Atlanta University Center by the General Education Board, and 2.
+1. The general use by the students of all the cooperating colleges of the library given to Atlanta University Center by the General Education Board, and the General Education Board, and 2.
 The co-operation of all the colleges with Atlanta University in the summer school.